MLHale/CYBR8470/modules/restful-api/README.md

 ![Loading Postman](./img/postman1.png)

-In POSTMAN, lets build a new GET request targeted at the URL we explored before:
+In POSTMAN, lets build a new GET request targeted at the trends `API endpoint` we explored before in my example:
 [https://api.twitter.com/1.1/trends/place.json](https://api.twitter.com/1.1/trends/place.json)

+* Enter `https://api.twitter.com/1.1/trends/place.json` into the URL bar to the right of the `GET` keyword.
-* Find and click the `Authorization` button and then click `Get New Access Token`
+* Find and click the `Authorization` tab, set the type to OAuth 2.0, and then click `Get New Access Token`

 ![Twitter API](./img/twitter-app2.png)

+* In the popup, select `Grant Type` to be `Client Credentials`.
+* Set the `access token URL` to `https://api.twitter.com/oauth2/token`.
+* Set the `Client ID` to your `public key` listed on your Twitter App page.
+* Set the `Client Secret` to your `private key` also on your Twitter App page.
+* Set `Client authentication` to `Send as Basic Auth Header`

-* In the popup, add in your info from the twitter API app page.
-It should look something like mine:
+> Note, depending on the version of POSTMAN, your window should look something like mine:

 ![Twitter API](./img/twitter-app3.png)

-> Note that `clientID` is your `App Consumer Key` and `client secret` is `App Consumer Secret` on twitter
-> make sure to specify that the access token url is https://api.twitter.com/oauth2/token

 * Hit `Request token` when done.
 This will ask twitter for an `API Key` that `POSTMAN` can then use to authenticate subsequent requests to the API.